-It works fine on Windows 7 and Linux on a PC but I have not yet been able to get audio input working properly on the RPi even with the latest (December 2014) firmware.
+It works fine on Windows 7 but I have not yet been able to get audio input working properly on the RPi even with the latest (December 2014) firmware.
 I'd like to hear from anyone that is successful.
 (Update, September 2015.
 This still doesn't work properly with the RPi.
 All audio samples are 0.)